tshepang/blog/content/satires and dark comedies tend to be good movies.md

 categories = ['movies']
 +++

-Many satires tend to be (dark) comedies, and that\'s why I made one list instead of two.
+Many satires tend to be (dark) comedies, and that's why I made one list instead of two.
 Following is a list of [good] (or better) movies that fit the description: